-As the environment industry matures and the community is demanding greater environmental accountability from industry and government, environmental practitioners are realising the importance of the community being able to clearly recognise the education, training and experience level of the environmental practitioners with which they work.
-Certification is a way to demonstrate to employers, clients and professional associates that environmental skills and knowledge meet national standards.
+As the environment industry matures, the community is demanding greater accountability from industry and government.
+Certification provides a means of clearly recognising suitably qualified and experienced environmental practitioners, and giving clients and the community confidence in their work.
+It also allows practitioners to demonstrate to employers, clients and professional associates that their environmental skills and knowledge meet national standards.

-As the CEnvP Scheme sits within the governance of the EIANZ, specifically By-law 16, CEnvPs have strong governance; abide by the EIANZ-CEnvP Code of Ethics and Professional Conduct; and CEnvP has clear operational policies, procedures and complaints handling as required for ISO17024.
-The CEnvP Scheme has robust processes for endorsing a professional as being suitably qualified and competent prior to their becoming certified.
+As the CEnvP Scheme sits within the governance of the EIANZ, specifically By-law 16, CEnvPs have strong governance and must abide by the EIANZ-CEnvP Code of Ethics and Professional Conduct.
+CEnvP has clear operational policies, procedures and complaints handling as required for ISO17024.
+The CEnvP Scheme has robust processes for endorsing a professional as being suitably qualified and competent prior to their certification.
 A CEnvP is required to undertake continued professional development and periodically produce the requisite hours.

 Impartiality is essential in maintaining the integrity of our certification process.
 The CEnvP Scheme is committed to high standards of ethical conduct and accordingly places great importance on being impartial and avoiding and managing any existing or potential conflict of interest.
 This applies to CEnvP Scheme Board members, staff and volunteers.